nphyx/piaport/README.md

 # piaport
-Bash script to request a new port from private internet access.
+Bash script to request a new forwarded port from private internet access.
+For use with Arch Linux's private-internet-access package.
+Place in /usr/local/bin, chmod +x.